 Before I entered the sustainable fashion space I watched the trolls and the cancel culture.

 I am not down with cancel culture, and I vowed I would never be part of it.
 Here is what I think.
 There are only so many hours in a day, you can fill them trying to cancel and call out others or you can fill them trying to bring awareness to and amplify others.
 So, I choose to spend my time doing the second and creating a positive impact.

 I believe in karma, and circular energy, what goes around, comes around - so only put good stuff out there.
 And, I expect the same from my clients too.

 One of my original goals for virtue + vice was to create a platform for garment industry workers to speak directly to customers.
-And, thanks to my amazing partners at Fashion Images Overseas, I have some really exciting content, direct from the factory, to share with you in 2021.
+And, thanks to my amazing partners all over the world, I have some really exciting content, direct from factories and artisans, to share with you in 2022.